 The high source data rate of HISUI (1 Gbit/s + 0.4 Gbit/s) at 70% compression requires a duty cycle of the instrument as well as an allocation of the downlink communication resources of the spacecraft.

 The cumulative land observation time of each ALOS-3 orbit is shown in Figure 14.
-Although time necessary for land observation in an orbit varies from 48 to 2030 seconds, its average is about 15 minutes which is close to HISUI's maximum total observation time in an orbit.
-In addition, HISUI can separate its observation time to several segments to avoid open oceans and observe land and coastal areas efficiently.
-According to the simulation, five segments will be enough for most of daytime land observation.
+Although the time necessary for land observation in an orbit varies from 48 to 2030 seconds, its average was about 15 minutes which was close to HISUI's maximum total observation time in an orbit.
+In addition, HISUI could have separated its observation time to several segments to avoid open oceans and observe land and coastal areas efficiently.
+According to the simulation, five segments would have been enough for most of daytime land observation.
 21)

 The global mapping of the HISUI hyperspectral imager is limited by its narrow swath (30 km) and huge data amount.
 Table 5 shows the simulation results of global mapping achievement by HISUI hyperspectral imager for various observation days.
-If HISUI hyperspectral imager can downlink 300 GByte of data per day, which is about 20% of ALOS-3's downlink capacity, more than 40% of the global land surface will be observed at least once in four months and more than 97% in ten months.
+If HISUI hyperspectral imager could downlink 300 GByte of data per day, which was about 20% of ALOS-3's downlink capacity, more than 40% of the global land surface would have been observed at least once in four months and more than 97% in ten months.

 Global mapping achievement (%)

 1) Hiroko Ima, Haruyoshi Katayama, Tadashi Imai, Shinichi Suzuki, Yasushi Hatooka, Yuji Osawa, “A Conceptual Design of the Optical Satellite for the Post-ALOS Program,” Proceedings of the 27th ISTS (International Symposium on Space Technology and Science) , Tsukuba, Japan, July 5-12, 2009, paper: 2009-n-03